 Learning to code doesn’t have to just be about a momentous career change, either.
 Adding web development to your skillset is an excellent career move if you want to stay within your current industry, company, or even team.

 You’ll find that it opens a lot of doors for you—maybe you can help redesign the frontend of the company website, or work closer with the technical teams on certain projects.
+Also in 2025, with the new possibilities added by AI programming tools, the limits to what one coder can achieve have been changed again.
 It can give you an edge and make you an (even more) invaluable employee.

 5. Next steps